Backendless/ui-builder-library/components/bl-animatedBox-component/README.md

 Below is an Example highlighting how to use the Animated Box component:

-For example, if you want to apply a horizontal shaker effect to a block with an image and text inside, without delay, lasting 3 seconds for one cycle and endless play.
+For example, you want to apply a horizontal shaker effect to a block with an image and text inside, no delay, a duration of 3 seconds for one cycle, infinite playback, and automatic start of the animation.
 Let's add the following settings:

 <p align="center">
   <img src="./example-images/example.png" alt="collapsible panel example" width="720"/>